Skip to Content

 Signpost in Painswick

-There’s also a decent (if infrequent) bus network, with services running out to Cotswold towns and villages from the area’s main hubs in Cheltenham, Evesham, Stratford, Oxford and Bath.
-And of course there are plenty of walking routes right across the Cotswolds.
+The Cotswolds also has a decent (if infrequent) bus network, with services running from the main hubs in Cheltenham, Cirencester, Bath and Oxford to the area’s smaller towns and villages.

 And what is with the cheese rolling?

-On Spring Bank Holiday each year at Cooper’s Hill just outside Gloucester, a nine-pound round of Double Gloucester cheese is rolled from the top of the hill and chased to the bottom by competitors, with the winner being the first person to reach it… preferably in one piece.
+On Spring Bank Holiday at the end of May each year at Cooper’s Hill just outside Gloucester, a nine-pound round of Double Gloucester cheese is rolled from the top of the hill and chased to the bottom by competitors, with the winner being the first person to reach it… preferably in one piece.

 Cheese-rolling might be the most famous, but it’s not the Cotswolds’ only bizarre event or quirky tradition.
-There’s also Tetbury’s Woolsack Races, Bourton-on-the-Water’s River Football, the Bampton Shirt Race and the Cotswold Olimpick Games to name just a few!
+There’s also the Tetbury Woolsack Races, Bourton-on-the-Water’s River Football, the Bampton Shirt Race and the Cotswold Olimpick Games to name just a few!

 Cooper's Hill in the Cotswolds